Culture of United Arab Emirates

 Arabic is the official language but English is widely understood.
 In Dubai, you can also get by practicing your Farsi, the Persian language spoken in Iran.
 Urdu is spoken by the large number of Pakistani expatriates living in Abu Dhabi and Dubai.

-The UAE's cuisine is the staple Middle Eastern fare of full (paste made from fava beans, garlic and lemon), felafel (deep fried balls of chickpea paste served in a piece of Arabic flat bread), houmos (cooked chickpea paste served with garlic and lemon) and shwarma (usually lamb or chicken served on a flat bread or pita).
+The UAE's cuisine is the staple Middle Eastern fare of full (paste made from fava beans, garlic and lemon), felafel (deep fried balls of chickpea paste served in a piece of Arabic flat bread), Houmos or Hammus (cooked chickpea paste served with garlic and lemon) and shwarma (usually lamb or chicken served on a flat bread or pita).
 The standard range of non-alcoholic drinks are widely available; alcohol is only sold in restaurants and bars attached to three-star hotels or better and prices are pretty outrageous.
 Alcohol is not sold at all in Sharjah.

 Although relatively tolerant and relaxed, Dubai's culture is firmly rooted in Islam.
 Most Emiratis are Sunni Muslims, and many belong to the strict Wahhabi sect (or more politely, muwahidin), though they are generally much less puritanical than the Wahhabis of Saudi Arabia.

 Only about a quarter of Dubai's population is Emirati; expats come from all over the world and large communities of Iranians, Brits, Pakistanis, Indians and Philippines call the city home.
 Arabic is the official language, but English is the language of business.
 Urdu, Farsi and Malayalam are also useful.
 Although there's little in the way of a national cuisine in the UAE - the Bedouin diet catered more to sustenance than to decadence - the city's tradition of trade and long-standing commitment to multiculturalism has nurtured a centuries-old love of international edibles.